Iceland Ski Tour

 The lodge is located just 50 minutes from Akureyri airport, 2 minutes away from Dalvik, 10 minutes from Olasfsjordur and strategically located in the middle of the best ski touring terrain on the Troll Peninsula.

 Pick up in Akureyri the capital of northern Iceland in the late afternoon followed by a 50 minute transfer to our Lodge for a meet and greet.
-Welcome dinner is served and we go over the week’s agenda.
+Welcome dinner is served and we go over the week’s agenda and settle in to our cosy lodge.

 Our first day of skiing.
 The morning is spent on detailed avalanche transceiver and avalanche rescue training, followed by our first peak of many.
 Our average daily vertical ranges from 1000-2000 meters depending on the group.
 For those that want more we can go until your legs say stop, for here the night is no excuse as the midnight sun barely touches the ocean before it rises again.